Claus Guth: Other operas

 Guth directed Verdi's La traviata at the Nationaltheater Mannheim, Otello at the Opernhaus Dortmund, and Stravinsky's The Rake's Progress at the Staatstheater Nürnberg.
 At the Prinzregententheater in Munich, he staged Purcell's King Arthur as a joint project of all courses of the Bayerische Theaterakademie August Everding in 2001.
 At the Staatstheater am Gärtnerplatz, he directed there Lortzing's Der Wildschütz in 1998, recorded for television by Bayerischer Rundfunk.
 In 2001, he directed Werner Egk's Der Revisor, and in 2002 Wagner's Das Liebesverbot (in another co-production with the Everding Academy), and in 2007 an operetta survey, In mir klingt ein Lied.
-Eine Operetten-Topographie., in his first encouner with the genre.
+Eine Operetten-Topographie., in his first encounter with the genre.

 Guth directed at the Theater Basel Wagner's Tannhäuser, Weber's Der Freischütz in 2003, and Rossini's Il barbiere di Siviglia in 2004 which was also presented in Düsseldorf and Munich.
 In 2005, he interpreted Mozart's Lucio Silla for the Wiener Festwochen, played at the Theater an der Wien.
 He first worked at the Bavarian State Opera in Verdi's Luisa Miller in 2007.
 Guth worked continuously with manager Alexander Pereira at the Opernhaus Zürich, on Gluck's Iphigénie en Tauride in 2001), Schubert's Fierrabras conducted by Franz Welser-Möst in 2003, Ariane et Barbe-bleue by Paul Dukas in 2005, Ariadne auf Naxos by Richard Strauss in 2006, and Wagner's Tristan und Isolde in 2008 and Parsifal in 2011.